 BEST programming is open to all doctoral students and postdoctoral scholars at Wayne State; we are also open to alumni in the Detroit area.
 Faculty are always welcome to attend.

 Students will be introduced to five professional domains – government, business and industry, law, communication, and undergraduate teaching – to encourage them to think more broadly about how they view their possible career options and trajectories.
 Each 90-minute panel will comprise faculty, industry professionals, and field experience partners.

 Workshops (Didactic Training).
 Students will learn more in-depth about a particular career area in the course of a daylong Saturday session.
 This experience should be viewed as preparation for a career exploration in that area.

 Phase III: Career Exploration (Experiential Learning)

 Students will gain knowledge of a particular career area via a mentored field experience.
-BEST will determine the duration and scope of each field experience in collaboration with the trainee and the field site, but typically these comprise 160-200 hours during the summer term.
+BEST will determine the duration and scope of each field experience in collaboration with the trainee and the field site, but typically these comprise 160-200 hours during the spring/summer term.

 BEST Phase III Career Exploration Partners

 - Arbor Assays